awslabs/aws-crt-java/README.md

 ### CMake Options
 * -DCMAKE_CLANG_TIDY=/path/to/clang-tidy (or just clang-tidy or clang-tidy-7.0 if it is in your PATH) - Runs clang-tidy as part of your build.
-* -DENABLE_SANITIZERS=ON - Enables gcc/clang sanitizers, by default this adds -fsanitizer=address,undefined to the compile flags for projects that call aws_add_sanitizers.
 * -DCMAKE_INSTALL_PREFIX=/path/to/install - Standard way of installing to a user defined path.
 If specified when configuring aws-c-common, ensure the same prefix is specified when configuring other aws-c-* SDKs.